 If you would like to browse resins in a filterable table then head over to resin properties.
-We also offer an expanding resin settings table, with monthly resin giveaways for submitting settings.
+We also offer a resin settings table with user submissions.

 Table of Contents